longpractice/linux_kernel_index/mm/c.md

 ```
 Now, we go in must_grow label.
 Before calling cache_alloc_refill, we have ac->avail == 0.
 We have already moved ac_avail objects from the nodes, and hence need to subtract ac->avail from n->free_objects.

-Then in direct_grow label, if we still have zero object in cpu_cache(ac->avail == 0), we have to fill our slabs by requesting more pages with our buddy page allocator. sk_memalloc_socks() will be false unless we have CONFIG_NET.
+Then in direct_grow label, if we still have zero object in per-cpu array_cache(ac->avail == 0), we have to fill our slabs by requesting more pages with our buddy page allocator. sk_memalloc_socks() will be false unless we have CONFIG_NET.

+cache_grow_begin will try to ask for a new slab composed of orders of pages from the system buddy allcator.
+Then if we successfully got a new slab and we still have empty ac->avail(we could not give out one object till now), we again try to put batchcount objects from the slab in the per-cpu array_cache.

+cache_grow_end postprocess the allocated but just might partially used slab by putting it in correct kmem_cache_node and adjust kmem_cache_node->free_slabs, kmem_cache_node->full_slabs and kmem_cache_node->free_objects statistics.